Harvard-IACS/CS287/_pages/faq.md

 - **Can I audit the course?** No, unfortunately you cannot audit.
 This is the first semester the course will be offered, and we have a small teaching staff (1 TF for every 20 students).
 So, in order to provide the highest quality education that we can, we cannot allow non-enrolled students attend class.

 ## ACCESS
+- **Since DCE students are remote, how will they take pop-quizzes?** DCE students will access the pop-quizzes online for up to 24 hours after the class session.
+Upon opening the online version of the quiz, the DCE student will have 10-15 minutes to complete it -- identical to in-person students.

 - **Do I have access to the video recordings of the lectures if I am not a Harvard Extension student (aka DCE student)**?
 Yes.
 All enrolled students will have access to the recorded lectures.

 - **Do I have access to the video recordings of the lectures if I am not enrolled in the course?** Maybe.
 I wish to upload the recordings to YouTube, for full, public access, but this understandably violates DCE's policy, as they spend enormous effort recording and editing the videos.
 I am trying to find an alternative option to make the lectures widely available.
 At a minimum, I will publicly post and [tweet](https://twitter.com/CS287_NLP) all slides.